-FOSSIL TRAINER CARDS: A special kind of Trainer card that acts like a Basic Pokémon when put into play.
+FDSSIL TRAINER CARDS: A special kind of Trainer card that acts like a Basic Pokémon when put into play.
 When a Fossil Trainer card is in your hand, deck, or discard pile, it is not considered a Basic Pokémon.
-However, these Trainer cards always count as Basic Pokémon while you're setting up to play.
+However, these Trainer cards always count as Basic Pokémon during setup.